cthoyt/cthoyt.github.io/_posts/2020/2020-04-30-public-bel-content.md

 While many researchers have a pathway or pathology of interest, their first time curating content in the Biological Expression Language (BEL) may seem intimidating.
-This post lists several disease maps and BEL content sources that are directly available for re-use.
+This post lists several disease maps and BEL content sources that are directly available for reuse.

 ## Manually Curated BEL